R4DDER5/CZ/new-project-scope.md

 __Answer Score__ - By default 1 correct answer would score 1 point.
 The ability to override all the answer scores for all questions.

 ##### Questions
 Questions will need to be able to be formatted ideally with a WYSIWYG editor.
 This will allow easy formatting of questions.
-Questions should be able to include images and tables and even video.
+Questions should be able to include images, tables and video questions.

 Historical requests have been a selection of images and the correct image needs to be selected or watch the video and answer the provided questions related to the video.